PavelSusloparov/pavelsusloparov.github.io/_posts/2019-11-10-DataDog-metrics-with-spring-boot-and-micrometer.markdown

 With the class above, we can start using it.
 However, there is a better way to provide the interface with Spring Boot.
-The objective is to avoid specifying applicationName during every class initialization and take advantage of dependency injection for testing the fact of sending the metric on the client-side.
+The objective is to avoid specifying applicationName during every class initialization and take advantage of Spring Boot's dependency injection for unit test the fact of sending the metric on the client-side.

 For that, we create a MetricSender factory class.